C-Bandstra/Wabisabi-Farm/README.md

-# Click the link in the About section of this repo.
+# Click the link in the About section of this repo to view the site.